weaversa/cryptol-course/labs/Demos/Sudoku.md

 > The function `valid` receives 9 rows; and calls check on all these
 > rows, columns, and the squares.
 Columns are easy to compute: we
-> simply use Cryptol’s `transpose` primitive.
+> simply use Cryptol's `transpose` primitive.
 The squares are
 > slightly more tricky, but not particularly hard.
 We first group all
 > the rows in length 3 segments, and transpose these to align them,
 > thus forming the regions.
 Then the squares are simply grouping of
 > the regions 3 elements at a time.
-It’s a good exercise to precisely
+It's a good exercise to precisely
 > work out how the squares are formed using the above code, something
 > we encourage the interested reader to do on a rainy afternoon..